elibon99/TechQuiz/README.md

 * Generating random categories for the gamesets
 * Fetching questions from the quizAPI with said categories
 * Starting, playing and finishing multiplayer games
+* Application state is persistant and stored using firebase

 ***What we still plan to do***